Hans Lukaschek: Early life and education

+Career in the Weimar Republic

+After the end of the First World War, Lukaschek briefly served as the Landrat (district administrator) of the predominantly Polish-speaking district of Rybnik in southeastern Upper Silesia from 1919 to 1920.
+He had to relinquish this office on the orders of the Inter-Allied Plebiscite Commission, which assumed governmental authority in the area in preparation for the 1921 Upper Silesia plebiscite, authorized by the Treaty of Versailles.

-Lukaschek, born 1885 in Breslau (now known to English speakers by its Polish name, Wrocław), had started his political career in the Catholic Center Party as a mayor and landrat in Upper Silesian Rybnik and Hindenburg (Zabrze).
-After the First World War served as German propaganda chief throughout the Upper Silesia plebiscite.
-Lukaschek headed a committee that investigated all possibilities to engage in plebiscite propaganda.
-The Silesian Committee was to create common propaganda themes to which all factions could subscribe, and was helped in its task by money from German government.
-Lukaschek propaganda actions were also sponsored by state finances.
-He remained in Polish Silesia till 1927, officially as a member of mixed Polish-German Commission organised under the auspice of League of Nations, in secret he organised a spying network for Germany in Polish Upper Silesia during that time.
-When the network was discovered in years 1926–1927, Polish minister Zaleski asked the commission for cancellation of Lukaschek's position.
-Lukaschek offered his resignation in Berlin, after the first attempt was rejected by German state, he offered it second time, stating that he no longer is able to conduct his mission.
+Lukaschek served as German propaganda chief for the Upper Silesia plebiscite.
+He headed a committee that investigated all possibilities to engage in plebiscite propaganda.
+The Silesian Committee was to create common propaganda themes to which all factions could subscribe, and was helped in its task by money from the German government.
+Lukaschek's propaganda actions were also sponsored by state finances.
+He remained in Polish Silesia till 1927, officially as a member of a mixed Polish-German Commission organised under the auspices of League of Nations, while in secret he organised a spy network for Germany in Polish Upper Silesia during that time.
+When the network was discovered in 1926–27, Polish minister Zaleski asked the commission for cancellation of Lukaschek's position.
+Lukaschek offered his resignation in Berlin, and after being rejected the first time, he offered it a second time, stating that he was no longer able to conduct his mission.

-He was Oberpräsident (chief administrator) of the Prussian Province of Upper Silesia, in this role he was active against Poles in his region; after a Polish gymnasium was opened in Bytom he issued a letter to German government claiming that it represented a threat to German interests, and ordered close surveillance of both teachers and Polish pupils.
-As a state official Lukaschek tried to conceal his anti-Polish stance, while discreetly opposing re-approachment between Poles and Germans pursued by some German catholic and pacifist organisations in his region.
+In March 1927, Lukaschek was elected Oberbürgermeister of Hindenburg (today, Zabrze) in Upper Silesia.
+In 1929, he was appointed as the Oberpräsident of the Prussian Province of Upper Silesia and also as the Regierungspräsident of the Oppeln district.
+In this role, he was active against the Poles in his region; after a Polish school was opened in Bytom, he sent a letter to the German government claiming that it represented a threat to German interests, and ordered close surveillance of both teachers and Polish pupils.
+As a state official, Lukaschek tried to conceal his anti-Polish stance, while discreetly opposing the reconciliation between Poles and Germans pursued by some German Catholic and pacifist organisations in his region.

-He was removed from his offices by the Nazis and, as a lawyer practicing in Breslau joined the anti-Nazi resistance (Kreisauer Kreis) until his imprisonment in 1944/45.